 The interquartile range (IQR) is the 3rd quartile minus the 1st quartile.
 Low outliers would be values less than 1.5*IQR (Q1-1.5*IQR), and high outliers would be values greater than 1.5*IQR (Q3+1.5*IQR).
 Outliers appear in the box plots as a point symbol.

-After inspecting the global summary of the analysis with the parallel box plots above, you can inspect each cluster's box plots for each variable by switching to Show as multiple box plots in the Chart Properties pane.
-With this view of the data, it is easy to see which group has the highest and lowest range of values within each variable.
-Box plots will be created for each cluster for each variable so you can see how each cluster's values relate to the other clusters created.
+After inspecting the global summary of the analysis with the parallel box plots above, you can inspect each cluster's box plots for each variable by switching to Side-by-side in the Series tab of the Chart Properties pane.
+With this view of the data, you can see which group has the highest and lowest range of values within each variable.
+Box plots will be created for each cluster for each variable, so you can see how each cluster's values relate to the other clusters created.
 Hover over each variable's box plot to see the Minimum, Maximum, and Median values for each variable in each cluster.
 In the chart below, for example, you see that Cluster 4 (gold) has the highest values for the MEDIANRENT variable and contains tracts with a range of values from 354 to 813.

-While there is a tendency to want to include as many Analysis Fields as possible, for Spatially Constrained Multivariate Clustering tool, it works best to start with a single variable and build.
+While there is a tendency to want to include as many Analysis Fields as possible, the Spatially Constrained Multivariate Clustering tool works best when you start with a single variable and build.
 Results are easier to interpret with fewer analysis fields.
 It is also easier to determine which variables are the best discriminators when there are fewer fields.

-In many scenarios, you will likely run the Spatially Constrained Multivariate Clustering tool a number of times looking for the optimal Number of Clusters, most effective Spatial Constraints, and the combination of Analysis Fields that best separate your features into clusters.
+In many scenarios, you will likely run the Spatially Constrained Multivariate Clustering tool a number of times before finding the optimal Number of Clusters, most effective Spatial Constraints, and the combination of Analysis Fields that best separate your features into clusters.

 If the tool returns 30 as the optimal number of clusters, be sure to look at the chart of the F-statistics.
 Choosing the number of clusters and interpreting the F-statistic chart is an art form, and a lower number of clusters may be more appropriate for your analysis.